-The value of the bond will represent the surplus of assets over liabilities at fair value.
-The FME has appointed Deloitte, UK, to complete an independent net asset valuation for New Kaupthing and Oliver Wyman has been appointed to co-ordinate the valuation process.
+The FME has also appointed Deloitte, UK, to prepare an independent net asset valuation for New Kaupthing and Oliver Wyman has been appointed to co-ordinate the valuation process which is ongoing and review the valuation.
 The methods used aim at "fair value measurement based on orderly transactions between market participants on the measurement date and not the price that would be achieved in a forced liquidation or distressed sale".
 The valuation criteria seek to consider the long-term economic environment in Iceland and not the immediate market value of Icelandic loans.
-The FME has stated that the valuation of the net assets will take longer than initially envisaged, and a decision on the completion date will be taken no later than 15 February 2009.
+The valuation of the net assets will take longer than initially envisaged.
+According to the FME, the preparation of the valuation of net assets by Deloitte is to be completed by the end of March 2009 and the review of the valuation of the net assets by Oliver Wyman is to be completed no later than 15 April 2009.
 Any currently released information on balance sheet numbers for the Bank and New Kaupthing should be regarded as preliminary only and may well change based on this process.